ibm-cloud-docs/Registry/registry_private.md

 ### Enabling {{site.data.keyword.cloud_notm}} service endpoint support for the account
 {: #registry_private_images_endpoints}

-To connect to {{site.data.keyword.cloud_notm}} services over a private network, you must be able to access the classic infrastructure and you must enable [virtual routing and forwarding](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) (VRF) and connectivity to service endpoints for your account.
-You must also have a billable account.
+To connect to {{site.data.keyword.cloud_notm}} services over a private network, you must meet the following criteria.

+- You must be able to access the classic infrastructure.
+- You must enable [virtual routing and forwarding](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) (VRF) and connectivity to service endpoints for your account.
-{: shortdesc}
+- You must also have a billable account.

 To enable your {{site.data.keyword.cloud_notm}} account to use virtual routing and forwarding (VRF) and service endpoints, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).